W427697/Discord-/MIGRATION.md

 #### Removed STORYBOOK_REACT_CLASSES global

 This was a legacy global variable from the early days of react docgen.
 If you were using this variable, you can instead use docgen information which is added directly to components using `.__docgenInfo`.

-#### parameters.docs.source.excludeDecorators defaults to true

-By default we don't render decorators in the Source/Canvas blocks.
-If you want to render decorators, you can set the parameter to `false`.

 ### 7.0 Deprecations and default changes